yoctoproject/poky/documentation/dev-manual/dev-manual-common-tasks.rst

-In the output of ``bitbake -e``, each variable is preceded by a description of how the variable got its value, including temporary values that were later overriden.
+In the output of ``bitbake -e``, each variable is preceded by a description of how the variable got its value, including temporary values that were later overridden.
 This description also includes variable flags (varflags) set on the variable.
 The output can be very helpful during debugging.